 Almost every day, hunters ask me where is the best red stag hunt in the world.
 To answer that question properly is nearly impossible as there are many factors, and no single hunt is best for everyone.
 Red Deer (Cervus elaphus) are a close cousin of the larger American elk or wapiti, Russian maral, and sika stag (Cervus nippon).
 These amazing game animals, originating in Europe, have been introduced around the world as “exotics” from New Zealand to Texas and Canada.
 So let’s dig in and find out what is the best hunt for you and why.

-What is the Best Red Stag Hunt?
+Where is the Best Red Stag Hunt in the World?